FStarLang/FStar/INSTALL.md

 ### Repeat [Step 1](#step-1-build-an-f-binary-from-ocaml-snapshot)

-## Runtime dependency: Particular version of Z3 SMT solver ##
+## Runtime dependency: Particular version of Z3 ##

-To use F\* for verification you need a Z3 binary.
+To use F\* for verification you need a particular Z3 binary.
-Our binary packages include that already in `bin`, but if you compile F\* from sources you need to get a Z3 binary yourself and add it to your `PATH`.
-We strongly recommend you use the Everest tested binaries here: https://github.com/FStarLang/binaries/tree/master/z3-tested
+Our binary packages include that already in `bin`, but if you compile F\* from sources you need to get the Z3 binary yourself and add it to your `PATH`.
+We strongly recommend you use the Everest binaries here: https://github.com/FStarLang/binaries/tree/master/z3-tested

+Other versions of Z3 may well work, but the F* tests, standard library, and examples take a strong dependency on the particular Z3 binary above.
+They will likely fail to verify with any other Z3 version.